 If your job requires you to be around people, do your best to come to work with a positive attitude.
 When you’re well-rested and prepared, you can better combat irritability.

 You can’t always control what does and doesn’t annoy you.
 And you certainly can’t control another person’s words or actions.
-However, you can control how you react when you’re irritated.
-The next time someone is irritating you, use these tricks to help you stay calm.
+Especially those who you consider someone annoying.
+However, you can control how you react when the times come.
+The next time someone is annoying you, use these tricks as ways how to be calm and composed.